 San Juan Gay Travel

-San Juan gay travel advice for the best hotels, resorts, gay bars, beaches, restaurants & things to do.
+wolfyy’s San Juan gay guide to the best hotels, resorts, gay bars, beaches, restaurants, & things to do.

 The Gay Travel Experience: San Juan, Puerto Rico

-Puerto Rico is a classically popular vacation destination, and most of the LGBT people you’ll meet while visiting in San Juan will likely be gay travelers from other places in the United States.
-So many of the guys who were staying in surrounding hotels and enjoying San Juan’s gay beach were from large U.S. cities.
+Puerto Rico is a classically popular winter gay travel hotspot, and most of the LGBT people you’ll meet while visiting San Juan will likely be gay travelers from other places in the United States.
+So many of the guys at the gay beach and the surrounding hotels were from large U.S. cities.

 I visited Puerto Rico with my partner Michael, and we never encountered a single issue related to being LGBT.
 Every restaurant and hotel we visited were more than accommodating.
 I couldn’t have asked for a better gay San Juan experience!